Sharpe's Company: Plot summary

 Sharpe is interviewed by the army commander, the Duke of Wellington, a few days later after Sharpe has scouted the enemy fortifications closely.
 Wellington decides to attack that night, but denies Sharpe the forlorn hope.
 Sharpe is ordered to simply guide the various regiments into their positions.
 However, he rejoins his regiment, which has been devastated by the French cannon fire.
 Windham is bravely trying to lead his men into the breach, and when Sharpe reaches his company, he discovers Rymer has been shot dead, so he takes command of his company.

-Meanwhile, Knowles has managed to reach the top of the French wall and leads his men into the city, during the 3rd Division's (United Kingdom) diversionary assault.
+Meanwhile, Knowles has managed to reach the top of the French wall and leads his men into the city, during the 3rd Division (United Kingdom)'s diversionary assault.
 While his men kill the French and plunder the homes, Knowles looks for Teresa to protect her.
 Knowles reaches Teresa's house, and Teresa lets him in, but Hakeswill, who had hidden himself under dead bodies during the assault, climbs to the upstairs room where Antonia is sleeping.
 When Teresa enters the room, he threatens to kill the baby unless Teresa has sex with him.
 Knowles tries to intervene and is shot dead.

 Meanwhile, Sharpe leads his men through one of the three breaches in the fortifications.
 Other British units break through at other points as well.
 Sharpe and Harper fight their way through the French to reach Teresa, and comes face to face with Hakeswill.
 Harper picks up Hakeswill's discarded shako and finds the picture of Windham's wife inside it, whom Hakeswill believes to be his mother.
 Harper threatens to destroy the picture unless Hakeswill releases Antonia.
 Hakeswill complies, but though Harper, Sharpe, and Teresa all attempt to kill him, they interfere with each other, allowing him to escape by leaping out a window.
 Hakeswill deserts.

 At the end of the battle, Windham praises Sharpe for his bravery.
 Sharpe returns his wife's portrait, explaining who had it, and Windham apologizes to Harper.
 Sharpe and Harper have their ranks restored, and Sharpe and Teresa are married.